-- The climate model ensembles each consist of a GCM single model initial-condition large ensemble, which has been dynamically downscaled over Europe with a single regional climate model: a 50-member CanESM2-CRCM5 ensemble (Kirchmeier-Young et al., 2017; Leduc et al., 2019), a 21-member CESM-CCLM ensemble (Fischer et al., 2013; Addor and Fischer, 2015; Brönnimann et al., 2018) and a 16-member EC-EARTH-RACMO ensemble (Aalbers et al., 2018), all forced with the RCP8.5 scenario, resolved on different spatial resolutions (Table 2).
-Hereafter we indicate the GCM-RCM combinations with the RCM names only (CRCM, RACMO, and CCLM).
-This setup with a shared scenario, but different models, enables us to analyze differences in internal - 125 variability between the three ensembles.
-Differences in variability may stem from the differences in the resolution of both GCMs and RCMs, the different domain sizes, the different models, differences in aerosol forcing in the RCM simulations (constant in CCLM and CRCM, transient in RACMO) and in the application of an ocean slab model in the EC-EARTH-RACMO ensemble.
+16-member EC-EARTH-RACMO ensemble (Aalbers et al., 2018), all forced with the RCP8.5 scenario, resolved on different spatial resolutions (Table 2).
+Hereafter we indicate the GCM-RCM combinations with the RCM names only (CRCM, RACMO and CCLM).
+This setup with a shared scenario but different models enables us to analyze differences in internal variability between the three ensembles.
+Differences in variability may stem from the differences in the resolution of both GCMs and RCMs, the different domain sizes, the different models, and differences in aerosol forcing in the RCM simulations (constant in CCLM and CRCM, transient in RACMO) and in the application of an ocean slab model in the EC-EARTH-RACMO ensemble.
 RACMO also uses slightly different grid specifications.
-The domain size of CCLM equals the EURO-CORDEX domain, while CRCM uses a slightly smaller domain, and RACMO only captures central and northeastern Europe (Figure 1).
-The initialization is

-- 130 carried out differently in the three driving GCM-SMILEs: CanESM2 builds on a hybrid approach, where five members with different ocean conditions starting in 1850 were divided into ten members each using atmospheric perturbations during the initialization in 1950 (see Leduc et al., 2019 for details).
-The CESM members stem from small atmospheric perturbations of the order of 10-13 on January 1st 1950 (Fischer et al., 2013).
-EC-EARTH uses the first 16 days in the year 1850 of an initial run to start the 16 members (Aalbers et al., 2018).
-These climate model data sets will be compared, but will also be compared to observations: the gridded - 135 observational data set E-OBS has daily precipitation and temperature available for Europe (version v12.0, spatial resolution of 0.22° on a rotated pole grid).
-We use the E-OBS data set because of its availability for Europe and it has similar spatial resolution as the regional climate models under consideration.
-We accept the known weaknesses of the data set (mostly caused by inhomogeneities in the sparse station network; E-OBS is also known for rather low precipitation fields; see Hofstra et al., 2009), and assume that it is nonetheless suitable for the purpose of this study.
+The domain size of CCLM equals the EURO-CORDEX domain, while CRCM uses a slightly smaller domain, and RACMO only captures central and northeastern Europe (Fig. 1).
+The initialization is carried out differently in the three driving GCM-SMILEs: CanESM2 builds on a hybrid approach, where five members with different ocean conditions starting in 1850 were divided into 10 members each using atmospheric perturbations during the initialization in 1950 (see Leduc et al., 2019 for details).
+The CESM members stem from small atmospheric perturbations of the order of 10^{-13} on 1 January 1950 (Fischer et al., 2013).
+EC-EARTH uses the first 16 d in the year 1850 of an initial run to start the 16 members (Aalbers et al., 2018).
+These climate model data sets will be compared but will also be compared to observations: the gridded observational data set E-OBS has daily precipitation and temperature available for Europe (version v12.0, spatial resolution of 0.22° on a rotated pole grid).
+We use the E-OBS data set because of its availability for Europe and it has similar spatial resolution to the regional climate models under consideration.
+We accept the known weaknesses of the data set (mostly caused by inhomogeneities in the sparse station network; E-OBS is also known for rather low precipitation fields; see Hofstra et al., 2009) and assume that it is nonetheless suitable for the purpose of this study.

-140 3 Methods and results
+3 Methods and results